 - 1. Capacity building and knowledge sharing.
 Civil society organisations often have special skills or specialist expertise which could be of use in the prevention and detection of corruption.
 For this reason, other external oversight bodies often find it useful to cooperate with civil society organisations to build skills, share knowledge and exchange good practices.
-For example, Altus (www.altus.com) is an alliance of academic centres and well established NGOs from five continents.
-It provides a platform to disseminate knowledge about safety and justice, cross-cultural research methods and anti-corruption tools.
-Altus's main aim is to provide NGOs around the world with substantive information so that they can work more effectively with governments and play a larger role in shaping rights based solutions to injustice.139 Additionally, various advocacy organisations and academic institutions have developed handbooks and guidelines such as this Toolkit which distil expertise on police accountability and anti-corruption.140 - 2.
+For example, Transparency International's nonprofit purpose is to take action to combat global corruption with civil societal anti-corruption measures and to prevent criminal activities arising from corruption.
+Through chapters in more than 100 countries and an international secretariat in Germany, this INGO is leading the fight against corruption to turn this vision into reality.
+From monitoring public procurement processes, to concrete guidance for companies on avoiding extortion and curtailing bribery, to reliable diagnostics for measuring and mapping corruption, our tools give individuals and institutions creative solutions to some of the most common challenges in countering corruption.
+Over the years, Transparency International has developed tools which have been adopted by governments, businesses, researchers and civil society groups in a wide range of fields.
+Additionally, various advocacy organisations and academic institutions have developed handbooks and guidelines - such as this Toolkit - which distil expertise on police accountability and anti-corruption. - 2.
 Raising awareness.
 International NGOs such as Amnesty International and Human Rights Watch working with in-country groups have focused on police malfeasance for many years.
-One strategy is to write so-called 'shadow reports' which are sent to UN bodies to record the facts and challenge government versions of events presented to the committees that monitor the implementation of treaties.141 NGOs have the opportunity to form international and national coalitions encouraging governments to establish and implement effective anti-corruption laws, policies and programmes.142 Civil society organisations can also 'name and shame' corrupt officials, highlighting their misconduct and advocating for redress.
+One strategy is to write so-called 'shadow reports' which are sent to UN bodies to record the facts and challenge government versions of events presented to the committees that monitor the implementation of treaties.
+NGOs have the opportunity to form international and national coalitions encouraging governments to establish and implement effective anti-corruption laws, policies and programmes.
+Civil society organisations can also 'name and shame' corrupt officials, highlighting their misconduct and advocating for redress.
 This can cause embarrassment on the international level, and domestically it may motivate the public to force their elected representatives to act. - 3.
 Triggering executive, parliamentary or judicial action.
 Sometimes the revelation of corrupt practice is enough to force a government body to act.
 When civil society organisations name and shame corrupt officials or conduct campaigns to raise awareness about the problem of police corruption, they may precipitate public inquiries.
 The most spectacular cases are when corrupt bureaucrats or office holders are impeached, prosecuted or forced to leave their jobs after their offences are exposed to the public.
-In countries with especially robust civil society institutions and open access to information, politicians may attempt to reform institutions before allegations have been aired, on the assumption that malfeasance cannot be effectively concealed.143 - 4.
-Initiate public debate.
+In countries with especially robust civil society institutions and open access to information, politicians may attempt to reform institutions before allegations have been aired, on the assumption that malfeasance cannot be effectively concealed.

+4. Initiate public debate.
 Some issues relating to police corruption do not have a single correct answer, and each society needs to determine how it wishes to address the issue.
 For example, the precise balance between police operational independence and democratic control may differ from country to country depending on historical experience of policing.
 Civil society may present platforms where these delicate issues can be debated, such as academic conferences, magazines or journals, or the publications of NGOs and other interested parties.